Who can give advice?

 Licensed immigration advisers and some New Zealand lawyers have specialised expertise in New Zealand immigration matters.

 These options are likely to also vary in the level of service they provide and cost.

 People can give New Zealand immigration advice without a licence in an informal or family context, so long as the advice is not provided regularly or for a fee.
-This exemption is designed for once-off assistance to a family member or friend.
+This exemption is designed for once-off assistance to a family member.